-“Annual screening mammograms are the best tool we have in the fight against breast cancer,” says Sona Chikarmane, MD, Medical Director of Breast Imaging at Brigham and Women’s Faulkner Hospital.
+“Annual screening mammograms are the best tool we have in the fight against breast cancer,” says Sona Chikarmane, MD, Division Chief of Breast Imaging.
 “Early detection gives women the best possible chance for a good outcome should cancer be detected.
 That’s why we encourage all women age 40 and over to have an annual screening mammogram.”

-The Sagoff Breast Imaging and Diagnostic Centre at Brigham and Women’s Faulkner Hospital has taken multiple steps to prevent the spread of COVID-19, including travel screenings, symptom questionnaires and mandatory masking for both patients and staff.
+The Breast Imaging and Diagnostic Centre at Brigham and Women’s Faulkner Hospital continues to take steps to prevent the spread of COVID-19, including travel screenings, symptom questionnaires and mandatory masking for both patients and staff.
 “When you visit us for your mammogram, you can expect to be safe,” says Dr. Chikarmane.

-But What If I’ve Had the COVID-19 Vaccine?
+But What If I’ve Recently Had a COVID-19 Vaccine or Booster Shot?

 Recent conflicting information in the news has caused confusion.
 Some women who receive the COVID-19 vaccine may develop swollen lymph nodes under their arm on the side of their vaccine injection.
 This is an expected immune reaction to a vaccine in some patients.
 These swollen lymph nodes usually return to normal on their own in a few days or weeks.
 But what if you have a mammogram scheduled?
 Should you wait four to six weeks after your vaccine for your mammogram?
 Or delay your COVID-19 vaccine?